AlexeiVartoumian/algorithmicProblems/learngo_v2/advanced/gprc/grpc.md

 grpc is open source rpc framework .

+generating grpc code
+protoc --go_out=. --go-grpc_out=. proto/main.proto

+the above command wil generated the code into seprate files for the messages and another for the rpc and services

 users http2 for transport and protocol buffers as interface

 provides features including auth and load balanncing